 Angela Reyes (Ph.D.
 University of Pennsylvania, 2003) is Associate Professor of Linguistics in the Department of English at Hunter College, City University of New York (CUNY).
-She teaches courses on the structure and history of English, English linguistics, discourse analysis, narrative theory and analysis, language and ethnicity, language and racism, and Asian Americans and language.
+She teaches courses on English linguistic structures and histories, discourse theory and analysis, and language in relation to notions of race, mixedness, and postcoloniality.
 She is Doctoral Faculty in the Ph.D.
 Program in Anthropology at The Graduate Center, CUNY, Affiliated Faculty in the at Hunter College, and Research Associate at the in the Ph.D./M.A.
 Program in Linguistics at The Graduate Center.
+She is Associate Editor of Language in Society.

-Wortham, Stanton and Angela Reyes (in press) Discourse Analysis Beyond the Speech Event.
+Wortham, Stanton and Angela Reyes (2015) Discourse Analysis Beyond the Speech Event.
 New York: Routledge.

 Reyes, Angela (2014) Linguistic anthropology in 2013: Super-New-Big.
 American Anthropologist 116(2): 366-378.